 Choose a platform that is intuitive to use.
 UX “User Experience” is arguably one of the most important selection criteria.
 Your staff and your customers will be using the platform on a daily basis, so providing them with a technology that has a seamless user experience paves the way for satisfied customers, both internally and externally.

 Believe it or not, UI “User Interface” can be a deciding factor for many people when choosing between two products or services.
 Choosing a platform that does the job, that has an element of fun and entices its audience to come back for more will provide you with bonus points toward achieving that elusive distinct competitive advantage.

 Is my new supply chain platform a mere cost centre or a revenue generating tool?

 Your new platform should provide a unique value proposition to both existing and potential customers.
-A platform that only supports internal operations will mostly remain as a cost centre, so choosing a platform that serves both internal operations and external customers will result in increased revenue.
+A platform that only supports internal processes will mostly remain as a cost center, so choosing a platform that serves both internal operations and external customers will result in increased revenue.
 Choose a platform that makes you stand out from the crowd and equip your business development team with a unique selling tool.